Disagreement-based Active Learning in Online Settings: Problem Formulation

-At each time $t$, the learner decides whether to query the label of the current instance $X_t$.
-If yes, $Y_t$ is revealed.
-Otherwise, the learner predicts the label.
-A learning strategy $\pi$ consists of a sequence of query rules $\{\upsilon_t\}_{t\ge 1}$ and a sequence of labeling rules $\{\lambda_t\}_{t\ge 1}$, where $\upsilon_t$ and $\lambda_t$ map from causally available information consisting of past actions, instances, and queried labels to, respectively, the query decision of $0$ (no query) or $1$ (query) and a predicted label at time $t$.
+An online active learning strategy $\pi$ consists of a sequence of query rules $\{\upsilon_t\}_{t\ge 1}$ and a sequence of prediction rules $\{\lambda_t\}_{t\ge 1}$, where $\upsilon_t$ and $\lambda_t$ map from causally available information consisting of past actions, instances, and queried labels to, respectively, the query decision of $0$ (no query) or $1$ (query) and a predicted label at time $t$.
 With a slight abuse of notation, we also let $\upsilon_t$ and $\lambda_t$ denote the resulting query decision and the predicted label at time $t$ under these respective rules.